 Deciding on a property strategy

-When deciding on a property investment strategy, it can be overwhelming.
-It can also be daunting when you think that the only way to make money through property is rental income.
+When deciding on a property investment strategy can be overwhelming.
+It can also be daunting when you think that the only way to make money with property is rental income.
 Rest assured, this post will give you a few things to consider and end off with links to all the property investment strategies I have researched!

-Before we dig in, lets look at some myths around property.
+Before we dig in, let’s look at some myths about property investment first.

 Property profitability myths